 Sometimes, however, law enforcement will intercept the money which was either used to buy or sell the drugs.
 Health and Safety Code Section 11370.6 allows the government to seek harsh felony sentences in those cases as well.

 Health and Safety Code Section 11370.6 provides that any person who possess money or “negotiable instruments,” – i.e. currency, stocks, bonds, commercial paper – in an amount greater than $100,000 which were obtained as a result of the unlawful sale, possession for sale, manufacture, transportation, etc. of any illegal drug is guilty of a crime.

 California Health and Safety Code 11370.9 covers money laundering involving drug sales.

 Importantly, the government has the burden to prove that the defendant knew that the money or negotiable instruments in question knew that the money was associated with the drug trade.

-The flip side of the first provision – possession of money obtained through selling or manufacturing drugs – is the second provision which penalizes possessing money or negotiable instruments in excess of $100,000 which are intended by the possessor to be used to purchase illegal narcotics.
+The flip side of the first provision – possession of money obtained through selling or manufacturing drugs – is the second provision which penalizes possessing money or negotiable instruments in excess of $100,000 which are intended by the possessor to be used to purchase illegal narcotics, such as ecstasy.

 In this way, Section 11370.6 targets both sides of the transaction where large amounts of money are involved.
 It criminalizes both the possessing of drug sales proceeds and the possession of similar amounts of money which are intended for the purchase of drugs.